wp-plugins/addthis/readme.txt

 1. It's free!

 = Who else uses AddThis? =
 Over 14,000,000 sites have installed AddThis.
 With over a billion unique users, AddThis is helping share content all over the world, in more than sixty languages.
-You might be surprised who's sharing their website using AddThis--<a href="http://www.addthis.com/features#partners">here are just a few</a>.

 = What services does AddThis support? =
 We currently support over 330 services, from email and blogging platforms to social networks and news aggregators, and we add new services every month.
 Want to know if your favorite service is supported?
 This list is accurate up to the minute: <a href="http://www.addthis.com/services">http://www.addthis.com/services</a>.